Best Antivirus Software For Windows

 Microsoft’s Windows operating system remains one of the most widely used and popular in the world and for good reason.
 Its versatility and ease of use, as well as most manufacturers’ preference for the OS, mean that support is easy to find and tools more so.

 However, this widespread popularity isn’t without its downsides.
-Versatility makes it more vulnerable to viruses and attack vectors that operating systems like MacOS don’t have, and so it’s crucial to make sure your PC is defended.
+Popularity makes it a prime target for hackers, so make sure your Windows computer is properly defended.

 Antivirus software can help keep you protected and offer several other tools to help you be proactive about your cybersecurity.